-No child understands why a bath seems so essential to you.
-And every child has something else he's in the middle of doing, that seems more important to
+No child understands why a bath is so essential.
+And every child has something else he's in the middle of doing, that seems more important to him.
+It may

-him.
-It may not look important to you, but a child's play is his work -- that's how young humans learn.
-That's a good thing--you want a child who's
+not look important to you, but a child's play is his work -- that's how young humans learn.
+That's a good thing--you want a child who's self-motivated,

 First, connect with your child by noticing what he's working on and acknowledging his priorities:

-"Wow, look at this elaborate train track you're building!
+"Wow, look at this elaborate structure you're building!
 Can you show me how it works?"